 How to Make Mamool

-- Mix the dry ingredients: In a large mixing bowl, whisk together the flour, powdered sugar and active dry yeast.
+- Mix Dry Ingredients: In a large mixing bowl, whisk together the flour, powdered sugar and active dry yeast.

-- Knead the dough: In the mixing bowl, knead the stick of softened butter into the dry ingredients with your hands until it forms a course and mealy dough.
+- Knead: In the mixing bowl, knead the stick of softened butter into the dry ingredients with your hands until it forms a course and mealy dough.

-- Add the rose water: Add the rose water and knead for another minute by hand in the mixing bowl until it forms a smooth and elastic dough.
+- Add Rose Water: Add the rose water and knead for another minute by hand.

-- Rest the dough Cover the mixing bowl with a damp towel and let rest at room temperature for 2 hours.
+- Rest: Cover the mixing bowl with a damp towel and let rest for 2 hours.

-- Blend the filling: Pulse the pitted dates and ground cinnamon in a blender or food processor until it forms a paste.
+- Blend: Pulse the pitted dates and ground cinnamon in a blender or food processor until it forms a paste.
 Set aside.

-- Add melted butter to the filling: Slowly knead the melted butter into the blended dates until it is fully incorporated.
+- Add Melted Butter: Slowly knead the melted butter into the blended dates.

-- Shape dough balls and filling: Form the dough into 1-inch balls.
+- Shape: Form the dough into 1-inch balls.
 Flatten the dough balls in your palms into discs that are about 3-inchs in diameter and about ¼-inch thick.
 Form the date filling into 1-inch balls.

-- Fill the cookies: Place one date filling ball into the center of a flattened disc of dough.
-Pull the sides of the dough up and over the date filling to completely cover it and re-roll it in your palms into a smooth ball.
+- Fill the Cookies: Place a date ball into the center of the dough and cover with the sides of the dough.
+Either re-roll it in your palms into a smooth ball or press it in a mammoul mold.

-- Bake: Spread out cookies on a baking sheet lined with parchment paper or a non-stick baking liner.
-Bake for 15-17 minutes, until the edges are golden.
+- Bake: Spread out cookies on a baking sheet lined with parchment paper.
+Bake for 15 to 17 minutes, until the edges are golden.

 How to Shape Mamool